Information on Walking in the Countryside

 If going in a group make sure you all consult about what you are taking and do not duplicate anything unnecessarily.

 If walking continually over a long period, think hard about what provisions you pack.
 In most cases provisions can be bought, as and when you need them, along the route.
 However, there are many long stretches of the route without shops or places to eat and drink.
-So when planning your walk, make sure provisions can be picked up when needed.
+So when planning your walk, make sure provisions can be picked up when needed, and if the weather is prediced to be hot and dry make sure you are carrying enough water.
+A refillable bottle will come in useful.

 It is usually best to book this in advance as it means you should be guaranteed a place and may result in greatly reduced rates.
 However, do not overstretch yourself between overnight stops.